 Melancthon: How a Divorce Real Estate Agent can help

-Hiring a divorce real estate agent to help you sell your house, or buying one to help you find the perfect new home for your family can be an expensive process.
+Hiring a divorce real estate agent to help you sell your house in Melancthon, Ontario, or buying one to help you find the perfect new home for your family can be an expensive process.
 However, it is worth noting that choosing the right realtor, especially if you are selling your house during a divorce, may also impact how much money you will receive for your property.
 The more informed you are about the differences in selling with and without a realtor, the better able you will be to make sound financial choices as well as protect yourself from future legal difficulties down the road.

 Typically during any type of sale involving two separate entities – that is to say, both homeowners have their own agency agreement – then there are certain rules that must be followed when it comes to determining the commission.
 These rules are in place to avoid disputes between the two parties, and they relate directly to state laws.
 In some provinces, a percentage of the final sale price is shared between both realtors who worked on the transaction, while in others a flat fee is paid out.